baragaun/bg-node-client/README.md

 # bg-node-client

-This is a Node.js client for [channels-service](https://github.com/baragaun/channels-service) and [secureid-service](https://github.com/baragaun/secureid-service).
+This is a Node.js/web app client for [channels-service](https://github.com/baragaun/channels-service) and [secureid-service](https://github.com/baragaun/secureid-service).

 ## Installation